Jean-LouisH/Omnific/README.md

 ![screenshot](Documentation/Images/Screenshot.gif)

 [Lilliputian](https://github.com/Jean-LouisH/Lilliputian) is **a tiny 2D game engine library** in which a complete engine link library is provided for the user to create small 2D games.
-This is achieved by updating engine scene trees via an `Editor` object and writing C++ game scripts.
+This is achieved by updating game scene trees with a `Lilliputian::Editor` object and writing C++ game scripts with a `Lilliputian::ScriptingAPI` object.

 It is named after the tiny inhabitants of the fictional Lilliput island that appears in Jonathan Swift's 1726 novel "Guilliver's Travels."
 This reflects the objective of keeping the engine as small as necessary.